 8.9 No refund shall be allowed for any unused coupons except in such circumstances as the Council may allow and only then if the coupons are not defaced, mutilated or in any other manner rendered invalid.

 8.10 Any authorised officer may, for the purposes of this Bylaw, require the driver of any motor vehicle parked in any coupon parking area, to produce for their inspection any parking coupon displayed on such motor vehicle and that authorised officer may retain any such parking coupon.

 8.11 A coupon may not be construed to mean that:

 - A driver is assured of a parking space by the Council; or

 - That the Council is liable for any loss of, or damage to, a vehicle or its contents merely because it is parked pursuant to that coupon.

-8.12 Exemptions from coupon parking may be granted by Council as follows:
+8.12 Exemptions from coupon parking may be granted by the Council as follows:

-- The Council may issue, on application, a permit exempting a vehicle from the requirements of coupon parking.
-The coupon exemption allows a person living in a coupon parking area to be exempt from displaying a coupon.
+- The Council may issue, on application, a permit exempting a vehicle from the requirements of coupon parking (a coupon exemption permit).
+The coupon exemption permit allows a person living in a coupon parking area to be exempt from displaying a coupon in their vehicle.